 Drinking is a big part of the culture on many college campuses.
 But how can you have fun with friends without busting your budget?

 You just turned 21 and you have never had a sip of alcohol before.
-Let me help you out!
-No, I won’t buy you drinks (sorry, not sorry), but I am here to warn you of the bar tab shock at the end of the night.
+Let me help you out.
+No, I won’t buy you drinks (sorry, not sorry), but I’m here to warn you of the bar tab shock at the end of the night.

-So before you get too crazy and rack up a huge bar tab, let me teach you a few tricks to save money at bars when it comes to your big night out on the town!
+Before you get too crazy and rack up a huge tab, let me teach you a few tricks for how to save money at bars and have a fun, frugal night out on the town: